abaj8494/site/content/_index_md.md

 * Portfolio

-If you are visiting in a professional capacity then [[https://github.com/abaj8494][my github]] will give you a better indication of the production-quality code I write.
+If you are visiting in a professional capacity then [my github](https://www.google.com) will give you a better indication of the production-quality code I write.

 This site humanises me and allows me to practise [[{{<ref "blog/literate-programming.org">}}][Literate Programming]]